Srinivasanb07/SBP-Prediction-ML/README.md

 ## Project Overview

-This project predicts Systolic Blood Pressure using a Machine Learning model.
+This project predicts Systolic Blood Pressure (SBP) using a Machine Learning model.

-It uses Age and BMI as input features to predict SBP values.
+It uses Age and BMI as input features to estimate SBP values.

-This mini project was developed to understand the basic workflow of data preprocessing, model training, prediction, and model evaluation.
+This mini project was developed to understand the complete data analysis workflow including data preprocessing, model training, prediction, and evaluation.

+---

 ## Technologies Used